IBM/presto-hudi-workshop/docs/lab-2/README.md

     save(s"$basePath/$morTableName");
 ```

-Go to MinIO UI to explore the created file and directory structure.
-Looks similar right now with subtle differences in the `.hoodie` directory.
+Go to MinIO UI to explore the created file and directory structure, especially in the `.hoodie` directory.
+This is where `.hoodie` keeps metadata for the `mor_trips_table`.
+(TODO insert screenshot here)

-In a new terminal tab or window, go to Presto CLI to look at the tables and compare queries.
+In a new terminal tab or window, exec into the Presto container and start the Presto CLI to query our table.

 ```sh
  docker exec -it coordinator presto-cli
 ```

+We first specify that we want to use the Hudi catalog and `default` schema for all queries here on out.
+Then, execute a `show tables` command:

 ```sh
 presto> use hudi.default;